Create a snapshot of a blob

-You can create a snapshot of a blob.
-A snapshot is a read-only version of a blob that's taken at a point in time.
-Once a snapshot has been created, it can be read, copied, or deleted, but not modified.
-Snapshots provide a way to back up a blob as it appears at a moment in time.
+A blob snapshot is a read-only version of a blob that's taken at a single point in time.
+After a snapshot has been created, it can be read, copied, or deleted, but not modified.
+Snapshots provide a way to back up a blob as it appears at a particular moment in time.

 A snapshot of a blob has the same name as the base blob from which the snapshot is taken, with a